Ansible Roles¶

 Then, in your playbook:

-All the tasks in thatmain.yml
+All the tasks in thatmain.ymlfile should be run.

-If you need to use variables, templates, etc., there are other directories where you put those (like <role_name>/vars
+If you need to use variables, templates, etc., there are other directories where you put those (like <role_name>/vars for variables).

 Using Variables to Assign Roles Dynamically¶